 Our participation as a project stakeholder conducting design reviews, exploring design options and making decisions is more effective with Trezi.
 In the full-scale, immersive VR Work Space of Trezi, the Editing and Presentation tool-kits let us modify and create new layouts; add, move or remove design objects; then capture and share our design decisions using Trezi’s 4K snapshots, 360 panoramas, and full HD video.

-Trezi is creating the platform for the building industry.
+Trezi is creating a platform for the building industry.
 Trezi, the power of 3.